MariaLundgren/frozan/README.md

     hours of the ice cream shops.
 - Contact
     - The contact section will contain a contact form that users can use if they want to get in contact with the company.
+All the fields in the form will be required to fill for the user to be able to send the contect form.
+When submitting the form with all the valid information a model with a thank you message will appear if the submit was sucessfull.
+    If something is wrong and the for isn't submitted a error messase will appear that promts the user to try again later.

 ## Technologies Used